davidraleigh/cqlalchemy/README.md

 STAC is a terrific specification for cataloging temporal/spatial data with an emphasis on providing queryable fields for searching that data.
 One of the ways to make complex queries is to use cql2-json.
 This query language can be a bit verbose and requires a good amount of memorization to make complex queries.

 This project provides to different functionalities.
-One is the `cqlalchemy.stac.query` module which provides query construction class (`QueryBlock`) with the most popular extensions (eo, sar, sat, view, mlm).
+One is the `cqlalchemy.stac.query` module which provides query construction class (`QueryBuilder`) with the most popular extensions (eo, sar, sat, view, mlm).

-The other functionality is a script that allows the user to build their own `QueryBlock` class from extensions of their choosing, and allowing the opportunity to restrict the fields that can be queried (in the case where it isn't a required field and it's existence in the class might mislead the user).
+The other functionality is a script that allows the user to build their own `QueryBuilder` class from extensions of their choosing, and allowing the opportunity to restrict the fields that can be queried (in the case where it isn't a required field and it's existence in the class might mislead the user).